spdx/spdx-3-model/model/ExpandedLicensing/Properties/isOsiApproved.md

 has listed this License as "approved" in their list of OSI Approved Licenses, located at the time of this writing at https://opensource.org/licenses/.

-A value of "true" the license is in the list of licenses that OSI publishes as approvied.
+A value of "true" indicates the license is in the list of licenses that OSI publishes as approvied.

 A value of "false" indicates the license is explicitly not in the corresponding list of OSI licenses (e.g. OSI publishes that a license is not approved).